Antioch of Pisidia: The sanctuary of Men Askaenos

 A sanctuary exists on the neighbouring hill east of Antioch, which is about 1600 m high, that 6 km away from Antioch(3.5 km as the crow flies) dedicated to one of the mystic gods of Anatolia: Men Askaenos.
 The hill is known as Gemen Korusu (grove of Gemen) or Karakuyu (blackwell, because of a dried spring beside a church from the times of the Byzantine Empire).
 Even today the hill is rendered attractive by means of the sacred trees of the Father God(Patrios Theos)of Antioch, pine trees.
 The sanctuary was founded on a high hill to see the Beyşehir Lake in southeast, Eğirdir Lake in southwest and the territory of Antioch 400 meters below.

-At the beginning of the 20th century, the discoverer of Antioch wondered about the sanctuary that Strabo mentions in his Geography, and Ramsay's team found a sacred prosessional road with votive steles on either side leading up to the sanctuary.
+At the beginning of the 20th century, the discoverer of Antioch wondered about the sanctuary that Strabo mentions in his Geography, and Ramsay's team found a sacred processional road with votive steles on either side leading up to the sanctuary.
 And the researchers met there with a temple in a temenos, another smaller one, a stadion, andron, ceremonial hall, Byzantine church and house-shaped unidentified buildings.
 Inscriptions indicate that a strong cult of a local belief reigned in sanctuary in a long period between the 4th century BC and 4th century AD.
+Many of them are carved directly on the walls of the temple with very distinctive lunar signs.

 Ramsay and Hardie identified the Temple of Men as a "Great Altar" maybe from its similarity to Pergamon Altar.
 The next year they recognized the building and identified as "an unusual shaped small temple".

 On temenos walls especially on the south –southwest side that looks to Antioch they discovered many inscriptions on votive steles dedicated to Men begging help, health, protection; telling sins, dreams, wishing forgiving and giving thanks, shortly shared lives with the Patrios Theos.

 The temple is a peripteral Ionic ordered temple with 11x6 columns.
 The measures are 31x17.4 in podium base and 25x12.5 on the podium.
 There are 10 steps in southwest–northwest sides and 6 steps in southeast–northeast sides of the podium.

 The site and other buildings are in a bad condition.
 Although it has been surveyed, the site has not been excavated yet.
 With the growth of Christianity, sites of local polytheistic religions of Anatolia and imported cults like emperors were systematically damaged in the 4th century.
 This is why even plan specifications of the buildings cannot be clearly seen in the present day.